ESIGELEC: Research

 ESIGELEC is one of the few French schools to have its own research center.
 In 2001 the Research Institute for Embedded Electronic Systems (Institut de Recherche en Systèmes Electroniques Embarqués, IRSEEM) was created, a research laboratory specialising in embedded systems.
 In 2010, the foundation stone of the advanced research facility was laid, creating the Embedded Systems Integration Campus (Campus d'Intégration des Systèmes Embarqués, CISE).
 It was inaugurated in 2012.
-This center, dedicated to electrical systems and mecatronics, reinforces the range of research and teaching capabilities of both ESIGELEC and IRSEEM.
+This center, dedicated to electrical systems and mechatronics, reinforces the range of research and teaching capabilities of both ESIGELEC and IRSEEM.

 International

 Partnerships

 ESIGELEC has many international partners around the world with agreements of double-degrees and exchange programs.